caarlos0/dotfiles.zsh/README.md

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject][post].

+At first, this repo contained the homebrew installation and other stuff like that.
+I realized it would be better to split that into another repo, so this contains configuration only, and the other handles only software installation.
+So, [machine](http://github.com/caarlos0/machine) was born.

 [post]: http://carlosbecker.com/posts/dotfiles-are-meant-to-be-forked/